PanelGrip® Fits Perfectly in Airport Terminals

-Key to the project success was Wagner’s open lines of communication, innovation and ability to design produce and deliver these patent components mechanisms for the PanelGrip® system.
-It’s this level of special attention and focus that Stainless Fabricators attributes to a win-win partnership with Wagner that dates back to the 1990s.
+Key to the project success was Wagner’s open lines of communication, innovation, and ability to design, produce, and deliver these patent component mechanisms for the PanelGrip® system.
+It’s this level of special attention and focus that Stainless Fabricators attributes to a win-win partnership with Wagner that dates back to the 1990’s.

 Success leads to more projects

 The terminal project was completed on time and on budget, much to the satisfaction of the general contractor and airport – delivering a well-installed contemporary look in the process.
 As a direct result of the success in Atlanta, Stainless Fabricators has earned 10 additional jobs for railing installations in other airports across the United States, including Austin, Charlotte, and Houston, among others.

 “It’s a special honor to be able to work on projects like the Atlanta airport which have such a global impact.
 We’re proud our installations have helped to create a safe, clean, and open environment for the thousands of passengers that use the international terminal every day.
 Wagner played a key role in that success with the PanelGrip technology and helping us do what we needed to do to get the job done,” said the president of Stainless Fabricators.